-The school's response to this question may be used to satisfy the requirements of 20 U.S.C. § 6314(b)(1)(G).
+The school's response to this question may address the requirements of ESSA, P.L.
+No. 114-95, § 1114(b)(7)(A)(iii)(V).

-- 1. Describe the strategies the school employs to support incoming and outgoing cohorts of students in transition from one school level to another. - Articulation at feeder schools for incoming students will be conducted by February 2017. - School-wide "New Student Meet and Greet" Lunch to discuss Student-Parent Handbook and beginning of the year procedures in August. - Principal meets with students in grade level orientations at the beginning of the year to discuss expectations and ways to push students academically. - Counselor visits social studies classes at the beginning of the year in September to go over credit requirements for each grade level. - Counselor visits social studies classes in December to go over the subject selection process and course curriculum each year. - Counselor holds meetings with students to discuss class options and help students pick the right classes throughout their middle/high school career. - During Parent Night, teachers review expectations that students must meet to transition into the following school year.
+- 1. Describe the strategies the school employs to support incoming and outgoing cohorts of students in transition from one school level to another. - Articulation at feeder schools for incoming students will be conducted by February 2018. - School-wide "New Student Meet and Greet" Lunch to discuss Student-Parent Handbook and beginning of the year procedures in August. - Principal meets with students in grade level orientations at the beginning of the year to discuss expectations and ways to push students academically. - Counselors meet through our school-wide FOCUS block at the beginning of the year in August to go over credit requirements for each grade level. - Counselors meet with students during the FOCUS block in December and January to go over the subject selection process and course curriculum each year. - Counselors hold meetings with students to discuss class options and help students pick the right classes throughout their middle/high school career. - During Parent Night and Open House, teachers review expectations that students must meet to transition into the following school year.

 Our middle school students come from several sister schools such as Somerset Academy City Arts, Somerset Academy South Homestead (Elementary) and possibly local public elementary schools.
 The principal visits the Somerset Elementary schools to promote our middle school to the incoming sixth graders.
-The eighth graders stay in our school for high school since we are a Middle-High.
+There is also a shadowing program in which we invite students to spend the day at the school shadowing current students.
+This gives them a sense of comfort and a feel for what the school is like.
+The eighth graders usually stay on our campus since we also have a high school within the premises.
+The counselors meet with the eighth graders to review high school credits and opportunities in high school and beyond.